How To Transfer A File From Procreate To Illustrator

 More On Layers

-The use of layers is recommended so you can recreate different colors, textures, and elements easily from your Procreate into Illustrator.
+Use layers to easily recreate colors, textures, and elements from Procreate in Illustrator.

-Layers will also allow you for greater flexibility in manipulating your drawing to your liking.
+Layers will also allow you greater flexibility in manipulating your drawing to your liking.

 This is useful if, for example, you intend to use your drawing from Procreate as a base for patterns and designs in Illustrator.

-Say you have a beautiful sketch of some fishes and corals that you wish to create into a beautiful pattern for print on a shower curtain or bed covers.
+Say you have a beautiful sketch of some fishes and corals that you wish to create into a beautiful pattern for print on a shower curtain or bed cover.

-You can transfer all your fishes as one layer into Illustrator and then perform the Image Trace on this layer.
+You can transfer all your fish as one layer into Illustrator and then perform the Image Trace on this layer.

 Then all your corals will be in another layer or perhaps the bubbles in your water in another.